felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/user-interface.md

 ## Latest Operations

-This is the default page when you open the bridge.
+This is the default page when you open Just Eat Takeaway bridge.
 It displays the latest API operations between HubRise, Just Eat, and Just Eat Takeaway Bridge.

 Operations can either be related to a specific order, or be generic system requests performed by Just Eat Takeaway Bridge.